sdegutis/immaculata.dev/site/public/blog/native-nodejs-hmr.md

 which works because Node internally uses URLs to represent all modules.

-In practice, this means that you can import a module file initially, and import the same file again after the `filesUpdated` event, and either the cached module object will be returned, or the file will be re-evaluated if it was updated.
+In practice, this means that we can import a module file initially, and import the same file again after the `filesUpdated` event, and either the cached module object will be returned, or the file will be re-evaluated if it was updated.